Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Data

 \section{Data}

 A simple method to obtain an image using a single-pixel detector is to measure each pixel in turn (raster scanning).
 However, sequentially measuring information about only one pixel in turn is an inefficient use of light capabilities.
-More common scanning strategy is to use a sequence of spatially resolved light patterns and measure the intensity as different patterns illuminate the object.
-To reduce the number of measurements required for high quality image reconstruction a set of orthogonal patterns are used, such as the Hadamard basis.
+A more common scanning strategy is to use a sequence of spatially resolved light patterns and measure the scattered intensity as different patterns illuminate the object.
+To reduce the number of measurements required for high-quality image reconstruction, a set of orthogonal patterns is used, such as the Hadamard basis.

-In this work, a vector of numbers obtained by simulating single-pixel measurements is used as data, a set of Hadamard matrices is used as patterns, and a dataset of images of handwritten digits MNIST (28 $\times$ 28, numbers from 0 to 9) is used as objects divided to ten classes.
-The dataset consists of a training set of 60 000 images and a test set of 10 000 images.
+In this work, a vector of numbers obtained by simulating single-pixel measurements is used as data, a set of Hadamard matrices is used as patterns, and the dataset of images of handwritten digits MNIST (28 $\times$ 28, numbers from 0 to 9) and the dataset of items of clothing images FashionMNIST of the same size are used as objects divided into ten classes.
+Those datasets consist of a training set of 60 000 images and a test set of 10 000 images, which are pre-split.

-Matrix $O$ of size $n \times n$ is our object which we want to reconstruct, and $M$ is a vector of obtained measurements of length $n^2$.
+Matrix $O$ of size $n \times n$ is our object, which we want to reconstruct, and $M$ is a vector of obtained measurements of length $n^2$.
 In order to measure the desired object in the Hadamard basis, we need a set of $n^2$ different Hadamard patterns $H_n^{(i)}$ (Fig. \ref{fig:hadamard}), which can be represented as a matrix: